Foaming or frothing at the mouth occurs when excess saliva pools in the mouth or lungs and is mixed with air, creating foam.

 Rabies also causes saliva production to increase.
 Saliva may then pool in the mouth and mix with oxygen and other gases when a person is unable to swallow.

 The number of people who get rabies each year in North America is very small.
-According to the Centers for Disease Control and Prevention (CDC), only between 1 and 3 cases of human rabies are reported in the United States each year.
+According to the Centers for Disease Control and Prevention (CDC), only between

 Humans with rabies may not experience the same set of characteristic symptoms that animals do, such as foaming at the mouth, extreme aggressiveness, and hydrophobia or the fear of water.